Focus Themes

 We implement our client ABP’s target of €10 billion in nature & biodiversity investments by 2030

-In support of the the Kunming-Montreal Global Biodiversity Agreement and Glasgow Declaration on Forests, ABP has committed to investing €10 billion by 2030 in solutions that reverse biodiversity loss, eliminate deforestation and lead to nature positive outcomes.
+In support of the Kunming-Montreal Global Biodiversity Agreement and Glasgow Declaration on Forests, ABP has committed to investing €10 billion by 2030 in solutions that reverse biodiversity loss, eliminate deforestation and lead to nature positive outcomes.
 In support of our client, we engage companies to identify nature risks and dependencies and set biodiversity and deforestation targets in their operations and supply chains.
-More information on ABP’s nature and biodiversity policy can be found on its website.
+More information on ABP’s nature and biodiversity policy can be found on its website

 Good Corporate Governance